MariaCTocora/Transcriptomics-Amazonian-plant-ant/FieldData/README.md

 This markdown document analyzes the field bioassay and herbivory data from:

 MC Tocora, C Reid, J. Huisken, H Xue, ME Frederickson.
-In sickness and in health: viral infections correlate with the quality of ant bodyguarding behavior in an Amazonian ant-plant symbiosis.
+In sickness and in health: RNA-Seq finds viruses associated with mutualist quality in the Amazonian plant-ant Allomerus octoarticulatus.

 First, let's load packages.